tvaliasek/sdat-signer/README.md

 only by passed PKCS#12 file.

 ## Usage
 Fork this repo and build project with maven, or download precompiled JAR file.
+Minumum required JDK version is 17.0

 ### JAR file CLI Parameters
     -i, --input     Input GZIP file